-Greater competition among generic drug makers is associated with lower generic drug prices, according to a new analysis using two different sources for wholesale prices.
-We show that generic drug prices after initial generic entry decline with additional competition using both the average manufacturer prices (AMP) reported to the Centers for Medicare and Medicaid Services (CMS) and invoice-based wholesale prices reflecting pharmacy acquisitions from IQVIA’s National Sales Perspective database (NSP).
-Estimates using AMP show price declines associated with additional generic competition steeper than those based on invoices for pharmacy acquisitions, though most of the difference comes from wholesaler markups.
+This analysis, which uses two different sources for wholesale prices, demonstrates that greater competition among generic drug makers is associated with lower generic drug prices.
+We show that generic drug prices after initial generic entry decline with additional competition, using both the average manufacturer prices (AMP) reported to the Centers for Medicare and Medicaid Services (CMS) and invoice-based wholesale prices reflecting pharmacy acquisitions from IQVIA’s National Sales Perspective database (NSP).
+Estimates using AMP show price declines associated with additional generic competition steeper than those based on invoices for pharmacy acquisitions, though most of the difference comes from wholesaler markups (December 2019).

 Estimating Cost Savings from Generic Drug Approvals in 2017 (PDF, 169 KB)

 In 2017, FDA approved the highest number of generic drug applications in its history, with 843 fully approved applications and 184 tentatively approved applications.
 In this study, we provide an estimate of the cost savings (as of February 2018) to American prescription drug buyers associated with these 2017 generic product approvals.
 We also construct an estimate of the “first-year” of total savings from all generic applications approved in 2017 (June 2018).